OWASP/www-project-developer-guide/draft/04-foundations/02-secure-development.md

     OWASP provides two libraries that can be incorporated in web applications, the [Enterprise Security API (ESAPI)][esapi] security control library and [CSRFGuard][csrfguard] to mitigate the risk of Cross-Site Request Forgery (CSRF) attacks, that help implement these proactive controls.
-In addition the OWASP [Cheat Sheet Series][cheat] is a valuable source of information and advice on all aspects of applications security.
+In addition the OWASP [Cheat Sheet Series][cheatproject] is a valuable source of information and advice on all aspects of applications security.

 * Verification: OWASP provides a relatively large number of projects that help with testing and verification.
    This is the subject of a section in this Developer Guide, and the projects are listed below.